Providing safe, legal and freely-chosen employment in our own facilities and in supply chains is critically important to Thai Union.

 While we have significant programs in place for our own employees, we are also partnering with specialist organizations and NGOs to ensure that those working in the wider industry are protected.

-Globally, almost none of the fish we use is caught by Thai Union-owned vessels but we are using our market position to improve labor conditions throughout the seafood supply chain.
+Globally, none of the fish is caught using Thai Union vessels but we are using our market position to improve labor conditions throughout the seafood supply chain.
 We know that full traceability of all our seafood products, from catch to consumption, will help accurately identify gaps in safe and legal labor and, critically, give workers a voice.

 We are committed to this work and to helping the industry deliver against the United Nations’ goal to provide decent work and economic growth for communities and individuals throughout the world.

 To learn more, click here to download our 2018 Safe and Legal Labor Update.

 Safe and Legal

 We will treat all workers, whether migrant or local employees, fairly and with dignity.
 They will have safe and freely-chosen employment.

 Our supply chains, from vessel to factory, will comply with labor regulations and our Business Ethics and Labor Code of Conduct.